A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: LBGRBs from BHs with massive disks

 Figure~\ref{fig:energetics} compares theoretical and numerical estimates of the jet power with \cbGRB observations.
-The right vertical axis shows the characteristic evolution of the BH accretion rate as a function of time after the merger (purple line), which we have obtained by averaging the results of BH--NS merger simulations by \citet{Gottlieb2023b} and the BNS merger simulations presented here (gray lines), all of which produce massive disks with $ \mdisk \approx 0.1\,\msun $.
+The right vertical axis shows the characteristic evolution of the BH accretion rate as a function of time after the merger (purple lines), which we have obtained by averaging the results of BH--NS merger and BNS merger simulations (gray lines), which produce massive disks with $ \mdisk \approx 0.1\,\msun $ (dark purple) and $ \mdisk = 0.007\,\msun $ (light purple).
 The jet power, displayed on the left vertical axis, is expected to be roughly constant at early times, insofar that most of the magnetic flux $ \Phi $ accumulates on the BH quickly.
-However, as the accretion rate drops, the dimensionless magnetic flux $\phi \propto \dot{M}^{-1/2}$ increases with time, until the disk enters a MAD state and the jet efficiency $ \eta_\phi \approx 1$ saturates.
-After this point, the jet power $P_j \approx \eta_a\dot{M}c^2$ (Eq.~\eqref{eq:Pj}) tracks the decaying mass-accretion rate $P_j \propto t^{-2} $, marking the \cbGRB characteristic timescale as that at which the disk goes MAD.
+However, as the accretion rate drops, the dimensionless magnetic flux $\phi \propto \dot{M}^{-1/2}$ increases with time, until the disk enters a MAD state and the jet efficiency $ \eta_\phi \approx 1$ saturates, marking the characteristic MAD timescale, which represents the end of the prompt emission phase.
+After this point, the jet power $P_j \approx \eta_a\dot{M}c^2$ (Eq.~\eqref{eq:Pj}) tracks the decaying mass-accretion rate $P_j \propto t^{-2} $, which, as we show in \S\ref{sec:ee}, represents the EE.

-In order to achieve the characteristic jet powers required to explain \sbGRBs (yellow region), the magnetic flux needs to be $ \Phi \sim 10^{27.5}\,{\rm G\,cm^2} $ (bottom turquoise lines).
-However, for such a flux, the accretion disk can only enter a MAD state after several seconds, significantly longer than the \sbGRB duration, $ \tmad \gg T_{90} $.
-On the other hand, flux at roughly this same level $ \Phi \lesssim 10^{27}\,{\rm G\,cm^2}$ leads to a jet which naturally achieves both the correct power and duration of the \lbGRB class (blue region).
+As mentioned in \S\ref{sec:massive}, if the initial $ \Phi $ is high (top black-red lines), the jet is too powerful to match the characteristic power of \sbGRBs (yellow region) and \lbGRB (blue region).
+In order to achieve that power, the magnetic flux needs to be $ \Phi \sim 10^{27.5}\,{\rm G\,cm^2} $ (bottom orange line).
+For such a flux, if the disk is massive (dark purple), the accretion disk can only enter a MAD state after several seconds, significantly longer than the \sbGRB duration, $ \tmad \gg T_{90} $.
+On the other hand, flux at roughly this same level $ \Phi \lesssim 10^{27}\,{\rm G\,cm^2}$ leads to a jet which naturally achieves both the correct power and duration of the \lbGRB class (blue region, see Fig.~\ref{fig:BHNSsim} for the \lbGRB jet power evolution in simulations).
+Lighter disks (light purple) can enter the MAD state on the \sbGRB characteristic timescale (middle black line) to reproduce both the duration and luminosity of \sbGRBs (yellow region, see Fig.~\ref{fig:BHNSsim} for the \sbGRB jet power evolution in simulations).